 Benefits of Geosynthetic Reinforcement for Stabilizing Unpaved Roads

 Currently, over 1.4 million unpaved roads exist in the United States, almost 35% of the nation’s roadways.
-Just like in ancient times, these unpaved roads are an essential component of human development and interconnectivity.
+As in ancient times, these unpaved roads are an essential component of human development and interconnectivity.
 They connect us to rural areas and work sites throughout the country.
-Whether they are temporary or intended for long-term use, it is critical to stabilize these unpaved roads for safe travel.
+Whether temporary or intended for long-term use, it is critical to stabilize these unpaved roads for safe travel.
 Today’s road builders rely on geosynthetics to ensure their stability.

 Benefits of Geosynthetics

 When building unpaved roads on soft subsoil, the biggest concerns are rutting and intermixing of aggregate base material into the subsoil.
 For the smaller geosynthetic strains and rutting depths associated with both paved and unpaved roads, road base stabilization is implemented.
 With the larger geosynthetic strains and rutting depths consistent with unpaved roads, stabilization of the subgrade soil is necessary.
 The appropriate geosynthetic is normally placed between the road base and the underlying subgrade.
 The requirements of the project will dictate the type and specifications of the geosynthetic needed.

 Geotextiles and geogrids are the primary geosynthetics used in unpaved roads.
 Geotextiles are synthetic fibers that are bonded or woven to create a flexible, porous fabric with a strong resistance to biodegradation.
 They prevent the base material from mixing with the subgrade soil, providing separation between the two materials and maintaining the integrity of each.

 Made from a variety of polymer materials, geogrids are either woven together, heat welded, or produced by punching a consistent pattern of holes in sheets of material.
 They provide reinforcement of the base material while increasing bearing capacity.
 This results in the transfer of horizontal force and reduced rutting.